PavelVjalicin/jar_override/README.md

 ## How to use

+1. Create "input" and "code" folders in program directory.

-1. Place a single jar file into input directory.
+2. Place a single jar file into input directory.

-2. Place java code that you want to add to jar file into code directory. (directory structure should be the same as of jar file)
+3. Place java code that you want to add to jar file into code directory. (directory structure should be the same as of jar file)

-3. Run "python main.py" from program directory.
+4. Run "python main.py" from program directory.

+5. Output file will be generated in the output directory.

 ## Example